LoreDN/code-Cpp/README.md

 The repo is diveded in the following subfolders:<br>
   - <strong>libraries :file_folder: :</strong> this is the core of the repo, in which are collected all the <em>'library.hpp'</em> files, as well as the corresponding <em>'library.cpp'</em> ones.
     All the libraries are open source, and they start with a brief explanation of how to use them.
-  - <strong>classes :heavy_check_mark: :</strong> in this folder can be found all the single classes ( together with the related stan-alone functions ) used in the libraries, everyone in a <em>'class.cpp'</em> file.
+  - <strong>classes :heavy_check_mark: :</strong> in this folder can be found all the single classes ( together with the related stand-alone functions ) used in the libraries, everyone in a <em>'class.cpp'</em> file.
 <br>

 ## :exclamation: Exceptions Handling